Continuing Education Series

 The challenges faced by high-stress and trauma-exposed workplaces change quickly and unexpectedly.
 Our Continuing Education Series helps to meet these challenges by providing education and strategies to keep teams and organizations well.

-Designed for past participants of our Train the Trainer Program and other advocates, each session takes a deep dive into topics such as secondary trauma, moral distress, trauma-informed practices, organizational health, and more.
+Designed for past participants of our intensive programs and other advocates, each session takes a deep dive into topics such as secondary trauma, moral distress, trauma-informed practices, organizational health, and more.

 What will I learn?